Engee documentation

 Continuous-time transfer function model

-Description of open loop control system with LQR.
+Description of the open-loop control system with LQR.

 In [ ]: